skoppe/private-dub/README.md

 Yes, it will also resolve packages from [code.dlang.org](https://code.dlang.org).

-To avoid name clashes you should prefix your packages with your hostname, like so:
+To avoid name clashes you should prefix your packages, like so:

 ```sdl
 name "gitlab.example.com.my-project"
 dependency "gitlab.example.com.another-project" version="~>1.2.3"
 dependency "vibe-d" version="~>3.4.5"
 ```

+The default prefix is your `<hostname>.` but it can be configured in the config.
+Make a concious choice here, it is hard to change later.

+Prefixing is not required however.

 > NOTE: Even though the documentation on [code.dlang.org](https://code.dlang.org) states that only alphanumerics and '-' are allowed, since there is no enforcement, we decided to take this approach.